 10. Get a travel rewards credit card.

-Flying with your family can use up a large portion of your travel budget, but there are ways to reduce the price of those plane tickets.
-These ten tips are some of the easiest ways for saving money on airfare.
-My family has used these tips to save a significant amount of money on airline tickets.
+Flying with your family can eat up a large portion of your travel budget, but there are ways to reduce the price of plane tickets.
+These tips are some of the easiest ways for saving money on airfare.
+My family has used these tips to save a significant amount of money on airline tickets over the years.
 I hope they will help you to save on your next trip.
 For more ways to save money on travel, see how to save on rental cars, and hotels, plus check out our practical tips for saving for vacation.
 Happy travels!